Shibaraku: Plot

-Like in many other Kabuki plays, the characters and locations changed their names several times across the centuries.
-The modern version of the drama centers around the figure of Kamakura Gongorō Kagemasa, who has become the stereotypical bombastic hero of the kabuki stage, with red-and-white striped makeup and strong, energetic movement; the historical Kamakura Kagemasa is famous for his bravery for having continued to fight after losing an eye in battle in the Gosannen War (1083–1087).
+Like in many other kabuki plays, the characters and locations have changed their names several times across the centuries.
+The modern version of the drama centers around the figure of Kamakura Gongorō Kagemasa, who has become the stereotypical bombastic hero of the kabuki stage, with red-and-white striped makeup and strong, energetic movements; the historical Kamakura Kagemasa is famous for his bravery for having continued to fight after losing an eye in battle in the Gosannen War (1083–1087).

-The story is set in front of the Tsuruoka Hachimangu shrine, where an evil aristocrat (his exact identity changed across the centuries, and in the modern version is the Heian era warlord Kiyohara no Takehira) has usurped power and taken as prisoners several imperial royals, including the prince Kamo Yoshitsuna and the princess Katsura.
-One of Takehira's associates, Lady Teruha, tries to persuade him to not execute the prisoners in front of the shrine, else he will enrage the gods.
+The story is set in front of the Tsuruoka Hachimangu shrine, where an evil aristocrat (his exact identity has changed across the centuries, and in the modern version is the Heian era warlord Kiyohara no Takehira) has usurped power and taken as prisoners several imperial royals, including Prince Kamo Yoshitsuna and the Princess Katsura.
+One of Takehira's associates, Lady Teruha, tries to persuade him not to execute the prisoners in front of the shrine, as that might enrage the gods.

-In response the evil lord summons, in addition to the four red-faced warriors he already has on his side, an even more powerful and fearless warrior called Narita Gorō.
-He and the four other warriors perform a Haradashi, a dance used to show to both public and the royal prisoners how powerful they are (in a similar fashion to the Haka).
+In response, the evil lord summons, in addition to the four red-faced warriors he already has on his side, an even more powerful and fearless warrior called Narita Gorō.
+He and the four other warriors perform a haradashi, a dance used to show both the public and the royal prisoners how powerful they are (in a similar fashion to the Haka).
 Kiyohara orders them to kill the royal family.